 In the following years the market boomed up doubling volume to hit the 487.000 units in the 2018 and finally at over 549.000 units in the 2019.

 While Japanese brands are growing, the market is literally dominated by Indian brands, with Baja Auto leader with near 33% of share, followed by Hero Motor and TVS.
-Honda is fast growing and hold a market share over 11%.
+Honda is fast growing and hold a market share near 11%.

 There is a limit to the import of motorcycles with high engine displacement and this is the reason why top premium brands are not imported in the country.
 However, recently KTM landed in the country with 125 cc models.